Discovering Effective Policies for Land-Use Planning with Neuroevolution: Land-Use Optimization Task

 \subsection{Data}

-The data for carbon emissions (Emissions resulting from Land-Use Change, ELUC) originate from a high-fidelity simulation called Bookkeeping of Land-Use Emissions \citep[BLUE;][]{hansis:gbc15,ganzenmuller:erl22}.
-BLUE is designed to estimate the long-term CO2 impact of committed land use.
-"Committed emissions" means all the emissions that are caused by a land-use change event are attributed to the year of the event.
-BLUE is a bookkeeping model that attributes carbon fluxes to land-use activities.
-While in principle a simulator can be used as the surrogate model for ESP, in practice the simulations are too expensive to carry out on demand during the search for good policies.
-Therefore, the team in charge of the BLUE model performed a number of simulations covering a comprehensive set of situations for 1850-2022, resulting in a dataset that could be used to train an efficient surrogate model.
+The data for carbon emissions (Emissions resulting from Land-Use Change, ELUC) originate from the Bookkeeping of Land-Use Emissions model \citep[BLUE;][]{hansis:gbc15}, which attributes carbon fluxes to land-use activities.
+A bookkeeping model is a semi-empirical statistical model that calculates CO$_2$ fluxes based on changes in the carbon content of biomass and soil caused by land-use changes.
+Bookkeeping models employ different carbon densities for different vegetation types (plant functional types in BLUE) and use response functions to determine the temporal dynamics of the fluxes.
+Advantages of bookkeeping models include their ability to separate anthropogenic from natural CO$_2$ fluxes and to attribute fluxes to specific land-use change events \cite{dorgeist:nature}.
+Bookkeeping models thus differ from more general climate models and land surface models that are based on parameterizations of physical, chemical, and biological processes.
+BLUE is one of four bookkeeping models that are used to provide ELUC estimates for the annually published Global Carbon Budget \cite[GCB;][]{friedlingstein:essd22,friedlingstein:essd23,friedlingstein:essd24}.
+BLUE is particularly useful because it provides spatially explicit ELUC estimates.
+In this paper, BLUE is used to estimate committed emissions due to land-use changes, which means that all the emissions or removals caused by a land-use change event are attributed to the year of the event.
+The emission (or removal) estimates thus relate to the long-term impact of a land-use change event, i.e.\ up to multiple decades \citep{hansis:gbc15,houghton:ecomono83}.
+While in principle BLUE can be used as the surrogate model for ESP, in practice its calculations are too expensive to carry out on demand during the search for good policies.
+Therefore, a number of BLUE simulations were performed covering a comprehensive set of land-use changes for 1850-2022, resulting in a dataset that could be used to train an efficient surrogate model.

 The Land-Use Change (LUC) data is provided by the Land-Use Harmonization project \citep[LUH2;][]{hurtt:luh20}.
-A land-use harmonization strategy estimates the fractional land-use patterns, underlying land-use transitions, and key agricultural management information, annually for the time period 850-2100 at 0.25 x 0.25 degree resolution.

-The most recent version of the land-use data (2022) consists of separate layers for states, transitions, and management.
-These files are based on the new HYDE3.3 historical database, as well as the 2021 FAO wood harvest data, for all years 850-2022.
+LUH2 provides data on fractional land-use patterns, underlying land-use transitions, and key agricultural management information, annually for the time period 850-2100 at 0.25$\times$0.25 degree resolution.
+LUH2 provides separate layers for states, transitions, and management.
+Version LUH2-GCB2022 from the Global Carbon Budget 2022 \citep{friedlingstein:essd22} was the basis for this paper.
+It is based on the HYDE3.3 historical database \cite{kleingoldewijk:essd17,kleingoldewijk:jlus17} and uses the 2021 wood harvest data provided by the FAO agency of the United Nations.
 It consists of the following land-use types: